-Avoid getting drawn into meaningless conversations which are focused on complaining and moaning about things that are wrong.
-Personally, I tend to walk away from such conversations.
-If I’m in a situation where I can’t walk away, then I will put in my ear phones and listen to something uplifting.
+Avoid getting drawn into meaningless conversations which focuses on complaining and moaning about things that are wrong.
+Personally, I walk away from such conversations.
+If I’m in a situation where I can’t walk away, I will put in my earphones and listen to something uplifting.

 - Maintain an attitude of gratitude.
 It takes a higher level of awareness to be thankful for all the things that are going well in our lives amidst the negativity around us.

-As an example, if you have a goal that is taking longer than expected to achieve, you can either focus on what’s missing or lacking, or you can focus on the progress you have made toward achieving the goal.
+As an example, if you have a goal that’s taking longer than expected to achieve, you can either focus on what’s missing or lacking, or you can focus on the progress you have made toward achieving the goal.